Economic Development acts as a link between the Council and the fishing industry both onshore and offshore.

 - Fraserburgh is the UK's main Nephrops (Atlantic Prawn) port

-- The largest manufacturer of canned seafood products within the UK is in Aberdeenshire
+- The only manufacturer of canned seafood products within the UK is in Fraserburgh

 - The wider industry employs approximately 6,000 people in the area